 How feline vets think about a cat-friendly home: the 5 pillars framework, multi-cat dynamics, and the small changes that turn a stressed cat into a relaxed one.

-The AAFP/ISFM 5 Pillars framework is the welfare standard feline vets follow.
-Five environmental needs, what each one means in practice, and a 15-minute home audit you can do this weekend.
+The AAFP/ISFM 5 Pillars — feline vets' welfare standard.
+Five environmental needs, what each means in practice, and a 15-minute home audit.

 When something feels off.
 Vet-sourced, plain-English guides to the symptoms cat parents Google at 2 a.m., grouped by body system — emergencies first.